initBasti/python_plentymarkets_api/docs/API_reference.md

 The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
 The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains sub parts in json, that can be split further by the user application.

+##### plenty_api_get_manufacturers:

+Fetch a list of manufacturers, that were setup on PlentyMarkets.

+[*Optional parameter*]:

+The **refine** field can be used to reduce the request to only manufacturers with the given name.
+example: refine={'name': 'abc_company'}

+Use the **additional** field to add more values to the response, valid values are:
+commisions, externals

+With the **last_update** parameter, you can filter the results down to items that were changed at or after the specified date
+The dates are accepted in the following formats:
+- YEAR-MONTH-DAY                                    (2020-09-16)        [ISO 8601 date format]
+- YEAR-MONTH-DAYTHOUR:MINUTE                        (2020-09-16T08:00)
+- YEAR-MONTH-DAYTHOUR:MINUTE:SECOND+UTC-OFFSET      (2020-09-16T08:00)  [W3C date format]

+[*Output format*]:

+There are currently two supported output formats: 'json' and 'dataframe'.
+The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains sub parts in json, that can be split further by the user application.

 #### Tax data

 ##### plenty_api_get_vat_id_mappings: